MattiRuiz/utn-ayso-grupo3/README.md

 We are Kevin, Matías, Sofía and Facundo, and we are studying Programming at UTN in Rosario.

-This is a practical activity to apply knowledge we've learned during the assignment Architecture and Operative Systems in charge of Eng.
+This is a practical activity to apply knowledge we've learned during the assignment Arquitectura y Sistemas Operativos in charge of Eng.
 Santucci and Eng.
 Romero.
 With this, you can create a cluster, operate it and modify it.
 Sounds great, right?

 If you want to know how it works, here's a step-by-step guide for you to follow: